-In this second year course students review and practice grammar structures introduced in Spanish I. They continue to learn many new grammar structures, including the preterit and imperfect tenses, the future and conditional tenses, and all of the commands.
+In this second year course students review and practice grammar structures introduced in Spanish I. They continue to learn many new grammar structures, including the preterite and imperfect tenses, the future and conditional tenses, and all of the commands.
 They are also exposed to a variety of new vocabulary in order to advance their communicative skills.
 Emphasis is placed on applying the newly learned material to speaking and writing.
 Students engage in listening comprehension activities and are also exposed to cultural aspects of the Spanish-speaking world.
 Students are expected to give oral presentations and write compositions.
 This course is conducted in Spanish.

-Spanish II Honors
+Spanish II (Honors)

 This course is an intermediate Spanish course designed to improve students’ speaking, listening, reading, and writing skills and to explore the culture of the Spanish-speaking world.
 This course integrates language and culture through a communicative approach.
 Students review and learn new forms of grammar with an emphasis on the subjunctive mood.
 New, more advanced vocabulary is introduced and applied in a variety of contexts.
 This course is conducted in Spanish.

-Spanish III Honors
+Spanish III (Honors)

 Students in this course continue to develop and refine the skills necessary for acquiring proficiency in Spanish.
 The course provides students with further practice in reading, writing, listening and speaking, with an increased concentration on accuracy and communicative functions.
-To this end, the course consists of: an in-depth grammar review of all major structures, frequent oral and written composition work in which students can put these structures to use in meaningful contexts, guided listening and comprehension activities, readings of short stories and articles by well-known Hispanic authors, and the viewing of at least one Spanish language film.
+To this end, the course consists of an in-depth grammar review of all major structures, frequent oral and written composition work in which students can put these structures to use in meaningful contexts, guided listening and comprehension activities, readings of short stories and articles by well-known Hispanic authors, and the viewing of at least one Spanish-language film.
 Oral work consists of both structured conversational exercises as well as more open-ended, student-generated situations.
 Students are encouraged to focus on communicating as well as developing accuracy of expression at this level.
 This course is conducted exclusively in Spanish.

 Spanish IV: Culture and Conversation

-This fourth year course aims to deepen students’ knowledge and understanding of the Spanish-speaking world and refine their ability to communicate in real world situations.
-Students review major grammar topics and high-frequency vocabulary essential for functional communication in every-day settings such as travel, school, and family life.
+This fourth-year course aims to deepen students’ knowledge and understanding of the Spanish-speaking world and refine their ability to communicate in real-world situations.
+Students review major grammar topics and high-frequency vocabulary essential for functional communication in everyday settings such as travel, school, and family life.
 Oral work focuses on communicative functions such as description, narration, gathering of information, persuading, and circumlocution.
 A wide variety of cultural topics are explored through a combination of project-based assignments, readings, videos, film, and songs.
 This course is conducted in Spanish and students are expected to make every effort to use Spanish exclusively.